mlennox/1-tk1-torch-zener-learner/README.md

 To achieve this I will use Python to distort, scale and transpose the initial data.
 It is likely I will add more starting data to the examples, but for now these will suffice as it is a simple neural net the risk of over-fitting is somewhat lower.

-### Data expansion
+### Data augmentation
 After a cursory search I couldn't find any tools that would help me generate extra data from an existing data set.
 The first part of this project will require the creation of some Python scripts to fold, spindle and mutilate the starting data set.

 #### The symbols after distortion
 Below you can see an example of what the data expansion script generates.
 I think these look pretty good for a start.
-The script currently applies a perspective distortion and then rotates the image.
-I may add some other type of distortion - pincushion, skew or whatever, but we'll see what the training evaluation tells us.
+The script currently applies a perspective distortion and then rotates the image before cropping it down to the symbol and resizing the image to the chosen 32 x 32 pixel data sample size.

 ![Circle](https://github.com/mlennox/1-tk1-torch-zener-learner/blob/master/content/circle7.png)
 ![Cross](https://github.com/mlennox/1-tk1-torch-zener-learner/blob/master/content/cross1.png)